MechWarriorOnline/issue-tracker/README.md

-# Unofficial Public Issue Tracker for the MWO Community
+# Unofficial Public Issue Tracker for the MechWarrior Online Community

 ---